KristinaAP/kristinaap.github.io/_pages/about.md

 - Pedersen, K. A. (2025). *Online political expression under censorship: when backlash is short-lived.* Working paper.
 Presented at EPSA 2023, IC2S2 2023, and EPSA 2025.
   <details>
     <summary><strong>Abstract</strong></summary>
-    The implications of censorship are often boiled down to two overall mechanisms by scholars: either the regime succeeds in silencing dissent or will endure the cost of backfire in the form of circumvention or public backlash.
+    <small><em> The implications of censorship are often boiled down to two overall mechanisms
+    by scholars: either the regime succeeds in silencing dissent or will endure the cost of backfire in the form of circumvention or public backlash.
 Much existing scholarship debates the contextual characteristics and settings in which each mechanism